EQE exam training

 On 23 January 2019, there will be an opportunity for participants in the trainings for Paper C and D to attend a final face-to-face question and answer session with the trainers.
 In preparation, you can hand in an answer to an exam paper, and the trainer will provide you with detailed comments (a small additional charge may apply).

 More information: www.maastrichtuniversity.nl/eqe-pre-exam-training

 Cees Mulder studied Physics and Chemistry at Utrecht University.
-After completing his PhD in Physics at Leiden University, Cees joined Philips Electronics in 1982, first as a researcher and subsequently as a Dutch and European patent attorney.
-In 2001, he was one of the founding partners of DeltaPatents.
-In 2009, he resigned from partnership and became a Lecturer Industrial Property Law at the Faculty of Law of the University of Maastricht in the Department of International and European Law (Prof. Anselm Kamperman Sanders).
+In 1982, he joined Philips Electronics, first as a researcher and subsequently as a Dutch and European patent attorney.
+From 2001-2009, he was one of the founding partners of DeltaPatents.
+In 2009, he became a Lecturer Industrial Property Law at the Faculty of Law of Maastricht University.
+In 2017, Cees was appointed professor of European Patent Law in a Global Context.
 He is vice-director of the post-doc curriculum 'Advanced Masters in Intellectual Property Law and Knowledge Management (LL.M/MSc)' at Maastricht University.

 Nyske Blokhuis studied mechanical engineering at the Eindhoven University of Technology (NL) and has been a patent attorney with EP&C since 2001.
 Before becoming a patent attorney, she worked as an engineer and as a failure analysis specialist.

 Isabelle Surdej holds a PhD in Physics from Ludwig Maximilians University (Munich) and a Master in Engineering Physics from the University of Liège.
 She has worked as an optical engineer at the European Southern Observatory (Munich) on the European Extremely Large Telescope project.
 Now, she works as a European Patent Attorney at IPLodge (Leuven, BE).